 A common misconception is medical malpractice lawsuits burden most health professionals, and do not target the dangerous minority.
 In truth, between 1991 and 2005, 6% of physicians were responsible for 60% of malpractice payments.
 Breaking down that 6%, every one of the doctors was found liable of medical negligence twice, 2.3% were found liable 3 times, and 1.1% were found liable four times.
 Medical malpractice lawsuits hold dangerous doctors responsible for their needless endangerment and successfully target those who continue to harm patients.

 This is another falsehood.
 Only 1 of 8 people injured by medical malpractice brings a claim.
 Though people believe medical errors are rare occurrences, they are common.
 The Journal of Patient Safety reported in 2013 medical errors are the third-leading cause of death in America, trailing only heart disease and cancer.
 Between 210,000 and 440,000 hospital patients each year suffer a preventable harm in a hospital causing or contributing to their death.
 Though malpractice is common, lawsuit are rare.
 And, they do not clog American courtrooms (e.g., only 3% of civil cases are for medical malpractice).

-Plaintiff medical malpractice attorneys are patient advocates.
-If you or a loved one recently suffered injury or death resulting from a medical error, the most important thing to remember is you must act quickly and contacting an experienced medical malpractice attorney.
+Our Michigan medical malpractice attorneys are patient advocates.
+If you or a loved one recently suffered injury or death resulting from a medical error, the most important thing to remember is you must act quickly and contacting an experienced medical malpractice lawyer.
 Michigan law especially does a poor job protecting people injured by medical professionals and any delay in seeking legal help results in losing your rights.
 Contact us or another experienced medical malpractice attorney right away.

 At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases.
 We also have medical professionals on staff to talk with you and review your claim.
 We quickly and efficiently assess the medical facts and take immediate action to protect your rights.
 We are patients’ advocates.